natefaubion/purescript-run/README.md

 ```

 If we could somehow combine these two data types, we could have a lovely
 evening indeed.
-One options is to just define a new DSL which has the
+One option is to just define a new DSL which has the
 capabilities of both:

 ```purescript